georgringer/crowdin/Documentation/Introduction/Index.rst

 Crowdin and

-- Enables you to make in-context translate TYPO3 core and available TYPO3 extensions
+- Enables you to make in-context translate TYPO3 core and available TYPO3 extensions.
-- Enables you to see and translate labels directly in both backend and frontend
+- Enables you to see and translate labels directly in both backend and frontend.
-- Gives you access to the same tools as when translating in Crowdin (Translation Memory, Glossary, etc)
+- Gives you access to the same tools as when translating in Crowdin (Translation Memory, Glossary, etc.).

 ..  figure:: /Images/crowdin-view.png
     :class: with-shadow